bitmeal/vcpkg-cmake-integration/README.md

 ## required system libs
-Yes, bootstrapping *vcpkg* only goes that far, but: Setting up a build system and dev environment is not *vcpk*'s job.
+Yes, bootstrapping *vcpkg* only goes that far, but: Setting up a build system and dev environment is not *vcpkg*'s job.
 *This is most relevant for use in build containers.* Most of the dependencies below are required to build C++ code in general and not *vcpkg* specific.

 General requirements